Power of Relapse

 The following video is part of our ‘Nonviolent Communication (NVC)’ course.
 We believe this course can profoundly impact compulsive gamblers’ chances of quitting gambling.
 In essence, we create a lot of pain through negative interactions with ourselves and others.
-It’s okay if you don’t understand every concept in the video; after all, this one’s from lesson 12.
-Here is an example of how I applied self-empathy to better understand my self-hatred while playing padel.
+It’s okay if you don’t understand every concept in the video; it’s from lesson 12.
+Here is an example of how I applied self-empathy to understand my self-hatred better while playing padel.

 Let’s apply what we learned about self-empathy to gambling relapse.

-We recommend you downloading our free ‘NVC Relapse Template’ as extra support.
+We recommend downloading our free ‘NVC Relapse Template’ as extra support.